RedReign/FoundryVTT-BetterRolls5e/README.md

 - Thanks are also due to Hooking for the initial Item Sheet Buttons module, without which this project would not exist.
 - Thank you, Felix#6196 for making a wonderful extension of Chat Damage Buttons reconfigured for this module.
 - Thank you, Brother Sharp#6921 for providing the Japanese localization for this module.
+- Thank you, KLO#1490 for providing the Korean localization for this module.
 - My gratitude extends also to all the folks of the Foundry VTT community for their endless wisdom and insight.

 ## License